HjorturJ/HGOP/assignments/day11/answers.md

 # Questions

 - **Explain why we put each consecutive call inside the onSuccess callback of the previous database call, instead of just placing them next to each other.**
+- Because these are asyncronus callback functions, that all rely on the same database, if the first one fails there is no reason to call the other ones beacuse they will also fail if there is something wrong with the database connection.
+If one onSuccess is called then we call the next function and if we get to the last one then we have all the data that we need and we send the response back.
 -